kevinstana/distributed/README.md

 ## Using the application
-Since I haven't created a complete frontend at the moment, you will have to use Postman to make request to the REST API
+Since I haven't created a complete frontend at the moment, you will have to use Postman to make requests to the REST API
 That's why the Postman helper files are required